THE RAVEN SOCIETY: CONSPIRACY IGNITED

 Nodding, Patty said, “Did you see his face?”

 “Couldn’t see.
 Wiped my eyes, and my hand came back soaked in blood.
-Then the son of a bitch lowered his head into my face and bellowed, ‘We’re watching you.
-Drop the fucking case.
+Then the son of a bitch lowered his head into my face and yelled, ‘We’re watching you.
+Drop the fuckin’ new case.
 Now.’”

-“We were on nightly patrol.
-In the outlet, passing your dock.
+“We were on night patrol, in the outlet, passing your dock.
 Saw the fire erupt.
 Got on it right away.
 But didn’t see a soul, not a soul, til you.”

 “Anything left of the boat?”

-Patty’s lips smashed together, but her head nodded slightly, up and down.
+Patty’s lips smashed together, but her head nodded slightly.
 “Fire’s out, stern’s a mess.”

 “Anyone else hurt?”